 The surname Eagelestomb was first found in Durham.
 Egglestone Abbey is a former Premonstratensian Abbey on the southern Yorkshire bank of the River Tees, now in ruins.

-Important Dates for the Eagelestomb family
+Early History of the Eagelestomb family

 This web page shows only a small excerpt of our Eagelestomb research.
 Another 194 words (14 lines of text) covering the years 1260, 1581, 1603, 1623, 1610 and 1623 are included under the topic Early Eagelestomb History in all our PDF Extended History products and printed products wherever possible.

 The name Eagelestomb, appeared in many references, and from time to time, the surname was spelt Eagleton, Eaglestone, Eglestone, Egglestone and many more.

 Early Notables of the Eagelestomb family (pre 1700)